 Another botnet targeting the weak links in ads.txt, this bot clicker spoofs domain inventory in a similar way to HyphBot.
 In fact, it seems that 404 Bot is capable of passing several different preventative techniques and continues to deplete marketing funds as we speak.

-With damage at an estimated $15 million as of February 2020, how many more millions will be siphoned off by 404 Bot?
+With an estimated $15 million in damage as of February 2020, how many more millions will be siphoned off by 404 Bot?

 Tekya